camillasancricca/diana-repo/README.md

 ## Components

-The knowledge base system is composed of 3 predictors and an unreliability score:
+The knowledge base (kb) system is composed of 3 predictors and an unreliability score:

 1. **kb-ranking**: it contains the information for suggesting the order in which the DQ dimensions should be improved, the trained regression models, their performance and evaluation metrics.
    - Folder: KB_Dimensions